mvuorre/funky-firefly/README.md

 # Contributing

 I'm trying to track this project on [GitHub issues](https://github.com/mvuorre/latent-mean-centering-ms/issues).
 Feel free to peruse there for tasks that I think need to be done at the moment, or propose new ones.
-Contributions, if possible, via pull requests (if not, independent `.R` scripts or text files work just fine!)
+Contributions, if possible, via pull requests from dev or a feature branch to main.
+If not, independent `.R` scripts or text files (preferably on dev) work just fine!